 Angel Borja studied Biology, obtained a PhD in Marine Ecology (University of the Basque Country, 1984) and is Doctor in Sciences (honoris causa) by the University of Hull (UK, 2015).
 He is Principal Investigator at AZTI, a private non-profit research foundation in Spain, where he has been also Head of the Department of Oceanography and Head of the Marine Environment Area.
+He is Distinguished Adjunct Professor, at the Faculty of Marine Sciences in the King Abdulaziz University (Saudi Arabia).
 His main work is making marine ecology research useful for policy-makers and managers, studying the effects of human activities on marine ecosystems, monitoring of marine waters and recovery after impact.
 This includes developing methodologies to assess the marine status under European directives (i.e. Water Framework Directive; Marine Strategy Framework Directive), being some of these methods used worldwide.
-He is member of the Scientific Committee of the European Environment Agency (since 2013).
-He is author of more than 240 peer-reviewed papers (H{index}: 55), and Highly Cited Researcher 2018 (Clarivate Analytics, Web of Science).
-Specialty Chief Editor of Frontiers in Marine Ecosystem Ecology, Associated Editor of Continental Shelf Research and Journal of Sea Research, and member of the Editorial Board of Ecological Indicators and Marine Pollution Bulletin.
-Referee in more than 80 international journals and project evaluation agencies, is member of different advisory boards and scientific associations (ASLO, CERF, ECSA, ESP, SIBECOL), serving as chair in numerous international conferences.
-He has participated in more than 100 European and international projects, being the coordinator of the EU 7th FP project DEVOTES (DEVelopment Of innovative Tools for understanding marine biodiversity and assessing good Environmental Status).
+He was member of the Scientific Committee of the European Environment Agency (2013-2020).
+He is author of more than 270 peer-reviewed papers (Hindex: 67), and Highly Cited Researcher 2018-2020 (Clarivate Analytics, Web of Science).
+Specialty Chief Editor of Frontiers in Marine Ecosystem Ecology, Associated Editor of Continental Shelf Research and Journal of Sea Research, and member of the Editorial Board of Ecological Indicators, Marine Pollution Bulletin, Heliyon and Current Opinion in Environmental Science & Health.
+Referee in more than 100 international journals and project evaluation agencies, is member of different advisory boards and scientific associations (ASLO, CERF, ECSA, ESP, SIBECOL), serving as chair in numerous international conferences.
+He has participated in more than 120 European and international projects, being the coordinator of the EU 7th FP project DEVOTES (DEVelopment Of innovative Tools for understanding marine biodiversity and assessing good Environmental Status).
 He has been characterized by the continuous dissemination of science and organizer of the AZTI's successful marine summer school since 2004.
-He was awarded with the SETAC Environment Education Award in 2017.
+He was awarded with the SETAC Environment Education Award in 2017, and the Lifetime Achievement Award in the International Conference on Benthos, in 2019 (Cochin, India).